 Bury the plant up to where it was in the container.
 Soak the soil thoroughly.
 Add more soil if needed.

 Once your new tree is planted, it should grow quickly.
 We recommend staking the tree in its first year of life.
 Strong winds can bend the young sapling, causing the trunk to grow at an angle.
-Really strong winds might even cause the tree to sway and damage roots.
+Really strong winds might even cause the tree to sway and damage the roots.

 Tip: Fruit tree fertilizer spikes are a great way to boost the growth of your new peach tree.
 The spike slowly releases a fertilizer specifically formulated for fruit trees.